Des Moines Township, Boone County, Iowa

-Des Moines Township is one of seventeen townships in Boone County, Iowa, USA.
+Des Moines Township is one of seventeen townships in Boone County, Iowa, United States.
 As of the 2000 census, its population was 13,758.

 Geography

 Des Moines Township covers an area of 40.44 sqmi and contains one incorporated settlement, Boone.
 According to the USGS, it contains seven cemeteries: Bass Point, Biblical College, Boone Memorial Garden, Leatham, Linwood Park, Oak Grove and Sacred Heart.